Ihor Ostash: Professional career

-From 1994 to 2006 – Verkhovna Rada of Ukraine, MP Chairman of the Committee on Foreign Affairs (2000–2002); Vice President of the OSCE Parliamentary Assembly (1999–2005).
+From 1994 to 2006 Ostash was a People's Deputy of Ukraine, serving as Chairman of the Committee on Foreign Affairs from 2000 to 2002.
+He was Vice President of the OSCE Parliamentary Assembly (1999–2005).
 Member of the Executive Committee of the Inter-Parliamentary Union (IPU) (2001–2003).

 From 2006 to 2011 – Ambassador Extraordinary and Plenipotentiary of Ukraine to Canada and Permanent Representative of Ukraine to the International Civil Aviation Organization (ICAO).

 Since 23 August 2016 – Ambassador Extraordinary and Plenipotentiary of Ukraine in the Lebanese Republic.